mgroves/realworld-aspnet-couchbase/README.md

   * *Unit* folder - this is where unit tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
   * *Integration* folder - this is where integration tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
   * *Extensions* folder - this is for tests of base level extensions in the Conduit.Web project
+  * *TestHelpers* folder - various helpers to make test writing faster and more readable

 * *Conduit.Migrations* - Automated creation of database structures.
 This project uses NoSqlMigrator (see below).